adlnet/xAPI-SCORM-Profile/xapi-scorm-profile.md

 }
 ```

+#### Note About Default Status
+It was a common practice to set a default status on SCOs in SCORM.
+Sometimes variations in how an LMS handled a status, if not reported by the activity, caused issues in getting consistent results.
+Developers often tried to resolve this default status by setting the status in the activity upon launch.
+Many SCOs at launch will set completion status to incomplete, success status to failed and a score scaled to 0.0.
+This often works because the LMS is only required to save the latest value for an element of the latest attempt.
+But since an LRS keeps all records it can start to cause conflicts or confusing results.
+So to try to prevent these issues, it is strongly recommended not to report a default status.

 #### Interactions
 Interactions can be recorded using the xAPI.
 Interactions can be described in the xAPI using a predefined format that maps to SCORM interactions.
 Activity providers and activities shall use the ADL Verb `http://adlnet.gov/expapi/verbs/responded`, the result.response attribute of a statement for the response, and an activity definition as described in the xAPI specification to report the learner’s responses for an interaction.
 See the [interaction activities](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI.md#interaction-activities) section and the [interaction appendix](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI.md#AppendixC) for more details.